Skip to main content

 What we're building next

-Best-in-class column lineage and semantic analysis.
-An LSP server for SQL intelligence in your IDE.
-An agent API for LLM-powered SQL tools. dfmt is the free preview.
-The full engine is coming.
+Column lineage and semantic analysis you can verify.
+An LSP server so your IDE understands SQL the way the compiler does.
+An agent API for LLM-driven SQL tools. dfmt is the free preview; the rest is on the way.